 that’s one of it’s selling points).
 Three of them are pretty closely related:

-.
+delay, future and promise.
 All three eventually hold a single immutable

-value, accessible by calling the deref
+value, accessible by calling the deref function or using the @ symbol.

 They differ on how that value is evaluated.

-Delays receive a code block to run, but do nothing until deref
+Delays receive a code block to run, but do nothing until deref is

 called.
 At that moment, the code block will be evaluated, and the result will

-be the value of the delay
+be the value of the delay.
+If a thread calls deref while another thread

-, the second thread will block until the other is
+is evaluating the delay, the second thread will block until the other is

 done, then receive the evaluated value.
 Notice that this means the code block